0xAX/linux-insides/Booting/linux-bootstrap-1.md

 ![Simple bootloader which prints only `!`](images/simple_bootloader.png)

 In this example, we can see that the code will be executed in `16-bit` real mode.
 After starting, it calls the [0x10](http://www.ctyme.com/intr/rb-0106.htm) interrupt, which just prints the `!` symbol.
-It fills the remaining `510` bytes with zeros and finishes with the two magic bytes `0xaa` and `0x55`.
+The times directive will pad that number of bytes up to 510th byte with zeros and finishes with the two magic bytes `0xaa` and `0x55`.

 You can see a binary dump of this using the `objdump` utility: